 4. Integrate & Cite Evidence/Sources

-Evidence from sources needs to be integrating into your paper and appropriately cited.
+Evidence from sources needs to be integrated into your paper and appropriately cited.
 Academic integrity involves attributing the credit of any theories, ideas, or words to those who contributed to the conversation/topic before you, while using their work as a foundation to build upon.

 Useful Guide(s):